m-delfino/influenzanet-setup-guide/system-configuration/3-email-setup.md

 # Setting up Emails

-This section deals with the kinds of email templates needed and how to upoad them to a running instance of Infectieradar.
+This section deals with the kinds of email templates needed and how to upoad them to a running instance of influenzanet.

-Infectieradar uses the following email templates:
+influenzanet uses the following email templates:

 | Email Name       | Purpose  |
 | -------------- | :----------------:|